 In our effort to live a more greener lifestyle, making progress is necessary whether it’s big or small.
 Popular cult-favourite food chains are slowly chipping in to help the environment by cutting down the use of plastic materials.
 The most common plastic waste in the F&B line is plastic straws.
 These single-use plastic straws are so easy to get and so easily thrown away.
 Because of that, it is one of the biggest contributors to environmental pollution.

-Remember that viral clip of researchers removing a plastic straw that was stuck in the sea turtles nostrils?
+Remember that viral clip of researchers removing a plastic straw lodged in the sea turtle’s nostril?
 Our hearts break just thinking about it.
 (If you haven’t seen it, click here.)

 Here in Malaysia alone, we’re using up to 30 million straws per day, or nearly 11 billion straws a year, according to The Star.
-And in the U.S Plastic Pollution Coalition reported 500 million plastic straws used each day!
+And in the U.S, Plastic Pollution Coalition reported 500 million plastic straws are used each day!
 Can you imagine the hefty amount on a global scale?

-Plastic straws can up to take up to 200 years to disintegrate and that’s a really (really) long time which means the first ever plastic straw invented is probably still around and some will still be here even after we’re gone.
+Plastic straws can take up 200 years to disintegrate and that’s a really, really long time which means the first ever plastic straw invented is probably still around and some will still be here even after we’re gone.
 Studies predict that by 2050, there will be more plastic waste in the ocean than fishes.

 The Penang state government has planned to impose the ban on plastic straws and single-use plastic items in F&B businesses in the state, January 2019 onwards.
 We’re not ignoring the fact that the implementation will take time to reach its peak as both consumers and business owners need to be educated.
 They need to realise the rationale behind the action but it’s a progress that will slowly but surely see a better impact on the environment.